 EU e-Privacy Directive

 Swaledale has many footpaths and interesting walks, from gentle rambles through Gunnerside meadows, to more demanding hilltop hikes, making the most of the spectacular views in this most beautiful part of Yorkshire.
 Hazel Brow Organic Farm is found in Low Row, where children can see lambs and other animals close up, along with the Punch Bowl Inn (with the same owners as the CB Inn in Arkengarthdale), a gastropub serving good food and ales (and amazing bar furniture made by the Mouseman).
-Gunnerside has a very friendly tearoom, Ghyllfoot, which is open for good food through the day and an excellent bistro on Wednesday and Saturday evenings (booking required) and takeaway curry on alternate Monday evenings.
+Gunnerside has Ghyllfoot Tearoom, which is open for good food through the day and an excellent bistro on Wednesday and Saturday evenings (booking required), as well as takeaway curry on Mondays.
 The mobile fish and chip van calls in Gunnerside every Friday, from 7pm (earlier in Low Row).
-Muker has home-cooked food at Muker Tearoom and the Farmer's Arms (dog-friendly), and a craft shop/gallery, as well as Swaledale Woollens, selling items knitted locally from Swaledale sheep wool.
+Muker, 3 miles, has home-cooked food at Muker Tearoom and excellent food at the Farmer's Arms pub, and a craft shop/gallery, as well as Swaledale Woollens, selling items knitted locally from Swaledale sheep wool.

 Hazel Brow Organic Farm can provide a welcome hamper for your arrival (Low Row) and Ghyllfoot Tearoom frozen "bistro-style" meals - see FAQs.
-24-hrTesco's in Catterick Garrison, which also delivers, as do Asda and Sainsburys, or from Granary Foods, based in Newton-le-Willows, a very friendly service with excellent local and organic produce.
-Supermarkets in Leyburn, Richmond and Barnard Castle, and Hawes has a few good food shops, including the Good Life on the little industrial estate.
+Supermarkets in Leyburn, Richmond and Barnard Castle and Hawes has a few good food shops, including the Good Life on the little industrial estate.

-Short breaks are available (see FAQs).
+Winter short breaks are available (see FAQs for particular details re Throstle Nest Barn).
 Please ring us to make a short break booking, or for a price for a different number of nights.

 |Click Photo to Enlarge|